A Scalable Platform for Observing and Predicting Biodiversity Based on Novel Community Sensors and Artificial Intelligence

-When summer heat settles between building facades, when particulate matter, ozone, and pollen accumulate in the air, and tropical nights bring no relief, climate change becomes immediately palpable in Bavarian cities.
-Children, the elderly, and the chronically ill—those who already require special protection—are particularly affected.
+When summer heat builds up between building facades, when particulate matter, ozone, and pollen accumulate in the air, and tropical nights no longer bring relief, climate change becomes directly palpable in Bavarian cities.
+Children, the elderly, and chronically ill individuals – those who already require special protection – are particularly affected.

-This is where MEDICUS comes in: an interdisciplinary research project that integrates climate modeling, environmental medicine, and urban design to better understand the health consequences of multiple climate-related stressors, develop concrete solutions, and establish new educational formats for urban transformation.
+This is where MEDICUS comes in: an interdisciplinary research project that brings together climate modelling, environmental medicine, and urban design to better understand the health consequences of multiple climate-related stressors, develop concrete solutions, and establish new educational formats for urban transformation.

-Researchers from Ludwig-Maximilians-Universität München (LMU), the University Hospital Augsburg (UKA), and Technical University of Munich (TUM) are working together to precisely simulate future stress patterns.
-High-resolution urban climate models are linked with large-scale climate scenarios to map heat hotspots, pollen strongholds, and air pollution with spatial and temporal precision.
+Researchers from LMU Munich, the University Hospital Augsburg (UKA), and the Technical University of Munich (TUM) are working together to precisely simulate future exposure patterns.
+High-resolution urban climate modelling is linked with large-scale climate scenarios to map heat hotspots, pollen strongholds, and air pollution with high spatial and temporal resolution.

-In this way, MEDICUS combines modeling, empirical research, participation, and education, making a central contribution to climate adaptation and health promotion in Bavarian cities.
-Within the bayklif2 network, MEDICUS places a clear emphasis on the cross-cutting theme of health and on educational formats to anchor scientific findings within society.
+In real-world laboratories at the neighbourhood level in Munich and Augsburg, these findings are further developed together with citizens.
+Digital tools, such as a resilience app or a serious game, help to raise awareness and convey adaptation strategies.
+In this way, MEDICUS combines modelling, empirical research, participation, and education, making a central contribution to climate adaptation and health promotion in Bavarian cities.
+Within the bayklif2 network, MEDICUS thus sets a clear focus on the cross-cutting theme of health and on educational formats to anchor scientific findings in society.

 Background